 Economics and policy in environment, renewable/nonrenewable natural resources, agriculture, and international development; behavioral economics, experimental economics, economics of risk and uncertainty, nonmarket valuation, energy economics, and agent-based modeling.
 More specific specializations include, but not limited to: fisheries and aquaculture management and marketing; land use change and management of coastal zone and terrestrial areas; green economy including tourism; climate change; management and valuation of ecosystem services; renewable energy policy; water resource management; and natural resource pricing policies.

 Master of Science

 Admission requirements: the GRE is required.
-A strong undergraduate record in economics, statistics, and mathematics is highly desirable.
+A strong undergraduate record in economics, statistics, and mathematics is advantageous but not required.

 Doctor of Philosophy

-Program requirements: the Ph.D. qualifying exam is required of students admitted without the master’s degree.
+Program requirements: the Ph.D. qualifying exam is required of students admitted without the master’s degree in related fields.
 EEC 501, 502, 528, 534, 535, 576, 602, 624, 628, 630, 634, 676, and 699 are required.
 EEC 501 must be taken each semester by full-time graduate students in residence, but only one credit may count toward the program.
 Students with a master’s degree in a closely related field may transfer up to 30 credits toward their Ph.D.
-Additional courses may be elected from appropriate offerings, such as economics, resource economics, engineering, geography, oceanography, mathematics, natural resources science, political science, statistics, computer science, finance, marine affairs, and management science.
-The Ph.D. dissertation will be written on a problem involving marine resources, coastal issues, or an associated industry, such as minerals, petroleum, fisheries, water, transportation, recreation, or waste disposal.
+Additional courses may be elected from appropriate offerings, such as economics, engineering, geography, oceanography, mathematics, natural resources science, political science, statistics, computer science, finance, marine affairs, and management science.
+The Ph.D. dissertation will be written on a problem involving one of the areas of specialization above.